Standard deployment architecture

 Architectural diagram of a common Delphix deployment (configurations vary depending on RDBMS platforms).

-For infrastructure, Continuous Data relies on a Source, Staging, and Target Hosts.
-The Delphix Engine also needs specific compute requirements outlined in platform-specific requirements topics.
-Storage Requirements, like compute, vary by host type and are outlined in subsequent sections.
-Staging and Target host storage is provided from the Delphix Engine, which is mounted over the network similar to any Target host (NFS/iSCSI).
+For infrastructure, Continuous Data relies on source, staging, and target hosts, and also needs specific compute requirements outlined in platform-specific requirements topics.
+Storage Requirements, like compute, vary by host type and are outlined in those sections.
+Staging and target host storage is provided from the Delphix Engine, mounted over your network like any NFS/iSCSI target host.